BAkinmarin/bible-quiz-game/README.md

-# Bible Quiz Game
+# Bible Quiz
-## An interactive and educative quiz on the Bible

 ![am I responsive screenshot]()

+## A Bible Quiz based Website
+> Bible Quiz is an interactive knowledge based quiz game that centers around the Bible.

+> The user is given an opportunity to play against a clock to select the correct answer from 4 options and earn more points.

+>The user is shown a list of instructions to better understand the rules of the game prior to starting the game.

+### - By Bola Akinmarin

 ## **[Live site]()**